AditiChen/AditiChen/README.md

-- 👋 Hi, I’m @AliyahChen
+- 👋 Hi, I’m @AliyahChen, a self taught programmer.
-- 👀 I’m interested in being a front end developer
+- 👀 I want to be a front end developer.
-- 🌱 I’m currently learning HTML, CSS, Javascrept, Vue
+- 🌱 I’m currently learning HTML, CSS, Javascrept and Vue.